The Density Formula: One Lemma to Bound Them All

-Moreover, one can assign each \A-cell $c$ to a crossing in $\partial c$ such that each crossing is assigned at most once. \end{lemma} \begin{proof} At every crossing incident to a \A-cell there is one inner edge-segment and one outer edge-segments.
+\begin{lemma} Let $\Gamma$ be any non-homotopic drawing.
+Then $\#\text{\A-cells} \leq |\calX|$.
+Moreover, one can assign each \A-cell $c$ a crossing in $\partial c$ such that each crossing is assigned at most once. \end{lemma} \begin{proof} At every crossing incident to a \A-cell there is one inner edge-segment and one outer edge-segment.
 As $\Gamma$ is non-homotopic, every inner edge-segment is incident to at most one \A-cell.
 This implies that every crossing is incident to at most two \A-cells, while every \A-cell has two distinct incident crossings, which implies the claim. \end{proof}

 \begin{lemma} Let $\Gamma$ be a connected non-homotopic drawing of some graph $G$ with at least three vertices.
 Then